TaylanUB/scheme-bytestructures/README.md

 As an additional feature, the pointer type accepts a promise for the description of the pointed-to substructure.
-The promise must evaluate to a normal bytestructure description when forced, as accepted by `make-bytestructure-descriptor'.
+The promise must evaluate to a normal bytestructure description when forced, as accepted by `make-bytestructure-descriptor`.
 This helps when creating cyclic
 structures:

     (define linked-uint8-list